 - 1. Complete the first boot process on the new host by navigating to its IP address in a web browser and entering your credentials.
 If this step is not completed, the remaining steps are not successful. - 2.
 SSH to the command line and elevate your user privileges to root or sudo. - 3.
 Verify that you have the necessary utilities in place by running: yum install policycoreutils-python-2.2.5-20.el7.x86_64. - 4.
 Change directory to /var/www/api. - 5.
-Issue the following commands:
+Issue the following commands: 5x command

-'''

-<> php artisan threatq:restore </path/to/backup_file>
+<> php artisan threatq:restore </path/to/backup file>

-php artisan threatq:update-events

-'''